- Department Staff

 - As noted above, you must work with an ME RA to submit a proposal.
 All proposals must have a WISPER record (see next point).

 - WISPER: The internal UW system to route proposals, contracts, and agreements.
-The ME RA can create WISPER records and route them accordingly for approvals.
+The ME RA will create WISPER records and route them accordingly for approvals.

 - CAYUSE: Web-based system used for electronic grants.gov submissions to federal agencies that provide adobe forms for the submission process (e.g. NIH, DOD, CDC, USDA, etc.)